Alabama urges no delay in BP oil spill trial

-A trial to assign blame and damages among BP Plc (BP.L) and others over the 2010 Gulf of Mexico oil spill should not be delayed until after a hearing over a $7.8 billion (4.81 billion pounds) settlement of private party claims, the state of Alabama said on Tuesday.
+May 1 A trial to assign blame and damages among BP Plc and others over the 2010 Gulf of Mexico oil spill should not be delayed until after a hearing over a $7.8 billion settlement of private party claims, the state of Alabama said on T ues day.

 But in a Tuesday court filing, Alabama Attorney General Luther Strange, who coordinates state interests with his Louisiana colleague James "Buddy" Caldwell, said BP's requested delay is unfair to Gulf Coast residents, and could cause any trial to be pushed back as late as 2015.